srinath-sri12/FileUpload_Using_JSP/README.md

 # FileUpload_Using_JSP

-Add a .csv file into server folder and display the .csv record's in the Web Page
+Add a .csv file into server folder and display the .csv record's in the Web Page (Used JavaScript)